microsoft/wslg/README.md

 Voila!
 WSL and WSLg are installed and ready to be used!

-## Install instructions (WSL is currently installed or to upgrade to a newer version of WSLg)
+## Install instructions (Existing WSL install or pre-selfhost WSLg install)

-Soon you'll be able to simply run `wsl --update` from an elevated command prompt and get the latest released version of WSL and WSLg installed.

-For the time being, you'll need to manually install the WSLg MSI package on top of your existing WSL installation, but don't worry it's easy.
+If you have an existing WSL installation without WSLg or have installed a pre-selfhost WSLg package (pre 0.2.9) you will need to do these one time manual steps in order to get onto the correct WSL + WSLg update train.
+After these steps, you'll be able to continue updating both WSL + WSLg through the simple `wsl --update` mechanism and will not have to repeat these.

-* Verify that you are running in WSL 2 mode.
-If not switch to WSL 2
+* Verify that your Linux distro are configured for running in WSL 2 mode, if not switch to WSL 2.
+While you can continue to run Linux distro in WSL 1 mode after installing WSLg if you so desired, distro configured to run in WSL 1 mode will not be able to communicate with WSLg and will not be able to run GUI applications.

 ```powershell
    wsl --list -v